longview/SonyMDRemote/Readme.md

 The field descriptions and my observations suggest this is the case, at least when a specific track name is requested.

 This command is very prone to bugs, see above.

+### 7.22 TRACK TIME DATA
+Sequence listed as:

+	0x20 0x62 0x01 0x00 Min Sec

+The actual fields are:

+	0x20 0x62 0x01 TrackNo Min Sec

+Further, requesting an invalid track number puts 0xFF in all fields from TrackNo and out.